DamilareSanusi/Past-Works/README.md

 # Past-Works
-These are creative works I have done in the pasy
+These are creative works I have done in the past